EdDataScienceEES/tutorial-evadowding/index.md

 ```
 This has the dates and times of observation of many different phenological events over 7 years.
 You can see that all of the variables load in as character variables, apart from the index `X` and the year `X2008`.

-## 1. Create, modify and understand dates and times in Base R
+## 1. Create and understand dates and times in Base R

 Dates and date-times are two different data classes in R. There is not a base R time data class, the library `hmu` deals with that but that is beyond the scope of today's tutorial.
 The date class is simply called `Date`, while the date-time class is called `POSIXlt`.
 They are written as year-month-day hour:minute:second, or just year-month-day.
 We will define a date and a date-time below using the `as.Date` and `as.POSIXlt` functions.